igarreta/proxmox_backup_checker/250630_project_description.md

 Use general and project CLAUDE.md files for general instructions.

 ## Backup location
 Backup repositories may be mounted as read only.
-They may be external USB disk that could disconnect, and mounted on this server by a samba share.
+They may be external USB disk that could disconnect.

 ## Check process (backup_check_list)
 These checks will be performed:
 1. Check if the backup directories (backup_dir) from backup_check_list are mounted and accessible.
-If not, send an alert and stop.
+If not, send an alert and do not check the unaccessible locations.
-2. Check if the backup directories (backup_dir) from backup_check_list have at least min_free_space_gb of free space.
+2. Check if the each of the backup directories (backup_dir) from backup_check_list have at least min_free_space_gb of free space.
 If not, send an alert.
-3. For each backup in backup_check_list, check if files have been modified in the last number of days as specified in the configuration file.
+3. For each backup in backup_check_list, check the total size of the files that have been modified in the last number of days as specified in backup_check_list.
 Calculate the total size by adding all files in the backup directory (not subdirectories) that have been modified within the specified number of days based on their last modified date.
-If the total size is less than the minimum size specified in the configuration file, send an alert.
+If the total size is less than the minimum size specified in backup_check_list, or if non have been modified, send an alert indicating the backup name and the total size.
-4. Calculate the total size of all files in each backup directory for reporting purposes (files modified within the 'days' period only).
-5. File searches are limited to the backup directory itself - do not look into subdirectories.
+4. File searches are limited to the backup directory itself - do not look into subdirectories.

 ## cron job
 The cron job will be run daily at 6:00 AM by the server main cron.